 What is Title I?

-Title I is a federally-funded program designed to provide additional help for children in reading and math.
-Title I teachers work with the children in small groups or in the regular classroom using a variety of teaching techniques that reinforce reading & math skills.
+All children have their own individual patterns of timing and growth.
+Title I teachers work with children in small groups or in the regular classroom using a variety of teaching techniques that reinforce reading and math skills.

-Do Title I students miss valuable classroom instruction?
+Do Title I students miss classroom instruction?

-What roles do the parents play?
+What roles do parents play?